We're an affiliate

 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page at no additional cost to you.
 Thank you if you use our links, we really appreciate it!

-This behavior might leave you wondering ‘Why do dogs sleep with their bum facing you?’.
+On more than one occasion, you may have woken up to find your dog sleeping with their bum facing you.
 While it may seem unpleasant to some, this is actually a natural occurrence for dogs.

 Watch out for our practical tips you can use to encourage alternative sleeping positions for your canine companion.